 Here are the problems:

-These laws require employers to do everything reasonably practical to provide a work environment without risks to health and safety of their employees.
+- These laws require employers to do everything reasonably practicable to provide a work environment without risks to health and safety of their employees.

 - This includes how employees travel for work purposes and where they stay.

 - Employers must choose the lowest risk option, which often comes down to the level of regulation by the authorities and whether a service is lawful.

 - As long as services like UberX and Airbnb remain largely unregulated, the risk to employers of prosecution and substantial penalties remains a problem.